HN1 (nitrogen mustard)

 Bis(2-chloroethyl)ethylamine is the organic compound with the formula C_{2}H_{5}N(CH_{2}CH_{2}Cl)_{2}.
 Often abbreviated HN1, it is a powerful vesicant and a nitrogen mustard gas.
 HN1 was developed in the 1920s and 1930s to remove warts and later as a military agent.
 Because of the latter use, it is a Schedule 1 chemical within the Chemical Weapons Convention and therefore use and production is strongly restricted.
-It has never been used in warfare.

-It is an oily liquid with a colorless to pale yellow appearance and a faint fishy or musty odor.
+Like other nitrogen mustards, HN1 is an oily liquid with a faint fishy or musty odor.
+Commercial samples often appear yellowish, but the compound is colorless.
 HN1 is also an alkylating agent.
+In terms of its salient biological activity, HN1 is an alkylating agent and DNA crosslinker.

 Reactions

 Nitrogen mustards react via an initial cyclization to the corresponding aziridinium salt.
 The rate of this reaction is pH dependent because the protonated amine cannot cyclize.
 The aziridinium ion reacts with water in a slower reaction.
 At pH 8, the nitrogen mustards are essentially quantitatively converted to the aziridinium ion for subsequent slow reaction with water.
 In contrast, at pH 4 cyclization and hydrolysis show the classic form of reactions in series.
 Hydrolysis of HN1 produces toxic intermediates.

 HN1 reacts with iron alloys, corroding them at and above 65 °C (149 °F), and reacts with metals in general, producing hydrogen gas.
 This can potentially cause explosions.